PyLink/PyLink/README.md

 ### Extended support

 Support for these IRCds exist, but are not tested as frequently and thoroughly.
-Bugs should be filed if there are any issues, though they may not be always be fixed in a timely fashion.
+Bugs should be filed if there are any issues, though they may not always be fixed in a timely fashion.

 * Elemental-IRCd (6.6.x / git master) - module `ts6`
 * InspIRCd 2.2 (git master) - module `inspircd`